localstack/docs/content/en/user-guide/aws/batch/index.md

 ## Limitations

-As stated in the example above, creating a compute environment does not create EC2 or Fargrate instances.
-Instead, it runs Batch jobs on the local Docker daemon, alongside LocalStack.
+As mentioned in the example above, the creation of a compute environment does not entail the provisioning of EC2 or Fargate instances.
+Rather, it executes Batch jobs on the local Docker daemon, operating alongside LocalStack.